wcfrobert/wthisj/README.md

 column1.plot_results_3D()
 ```

-Here is a more comprehensive quick start script `main.py`:
+Here is a more comprehensive quick start script found in `main.py`:

 ```python
 import wthisj